-The windlass is a sort of large roller, used to wind in the cable, or heave up the anchor.
-It is turned about vertically by a number of long bars or levers; in which operation it is prewented from recoiling, by the pauls.
+Ver.
+791. The windlass is a sort of large roller, used to wind in the cable, or heave up the anchor.
+It is turned about vertically, by a number of long bars or levers; in which operation it is prevented from recoiling by the fault, ver.
+794.